Monitor device encryption with Intune

 Intune supports multiple options to rotate and recover personal recovery keys.
 One reason to rotate a key is if the current personal key is lost or thought to be at risk.

 Devices that are encrypted by users, and not by Intune, cannot be managed by Intune.
 This means that Intune can't escrow the personal recovery of these devices, nor manage the rotation of the recovery key.
 Before Intune can manage FileVault and recovery keys for the device, the user must decrypt their device, and then let Intune encrypt the device.

 Automatic rotation: As an admin, you can configure the FileVault setting Personal recovery key rotation to automatically generate new recovery key’s periodically.
 When a new key is generated for a device, the key isn’t displayed to the user.
 Instead, the user must get the key either from an admin, or by using the company portal app.

-Manual rotation: As an admin, you can view information for a device that you manage with Intune and that’s is encrypted with FileVault.
-You can then choose to manually rotate that the recovery key for corporate devices.
+Manual rotation: As an admin, you can view information for a device that you manage with Intune and that’s encrypted with FileVault.
+You can then choose to manually rotate the recovery key for corporate devices.
 You can’t rotate recovery keys for personal devices.

 To rotate a recovery key:

 Sign in to Intune, go to Devices and then under Manage, select All devices.